ciscotestern/eldenor.no/src/content/blog/homelab-2026.md

 ## Network Setup

 I am currently running 24 VLANs on ESXi.
-No fancy micro-segmentation yet — just good old VLANs keeping things separated.
+No fancy micro-segmentation yet, just good old VLANs keeping things separated.
 Though I have been eyeing Illumio to play with zero-trust segmentation at home.
-We will see if I get around to it.
+I am sure i will get a post on it rather soon :)

 ## What is Running Right Now

-On a Ubuntu (Debian-based) VM, I have got a few Docker containers doing the heavy lifting:
+On a Ubuntu VM, I have got a few Docker containers doing the heavy lifting:

 - **Technitium DNS** — handling all internal DNS
 - **UniFi Controller** — managing the APs and switches
 - **Nginx** — simple reverse proxy for internal services
 - **Custom notification containers** — pushing alerts to ntfy (more on this in a future post)

-And on the ESXi side:
+And on rest of the ESXi:

-- **VMware Cloud Foundation 9.0** — nested lab for learning VCF
+- **VMware Cloud Foundation 9.0** — nested lab for learning VCF (holodeck)
-- **EVE-NG** — network simulation for labbing Cisco, Fortinet, and whatever else I want to break
+- **EVE-NG** — network simulation for labbing Cisco, Fortinet, Palo Alto and whatever else I want to break

 ## This Website